We all know how vital content is in building a successful brand. It’s key to connecting with your audience and providing value.

 Building your personal brand or business profiles online goes a long way in making you a trustworthy source of information.

-But how do you get your audience to know, like, and trust you?
+How do you get your audience to know, like, and trust you?

 Daniel spoke about what Google coined the Zero Moment of Truth or ZMOT.
 Something that we love to refer to here at Content 10x too, in fact check out episode 210, How Content Repurposing Can Help You Win the Zero Moment of Truth, for more on this.